howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 </Instruction>

-This will create a new directory called `hackernews-react-urql` that has all the basic configuration setup.
+This will create a new directory called `hackernews-react-urql` that contains a complete setup for a client-side only React app.

 Make sure everything works by navigating into the directory and starting the app: